 The Fellowship programme is being run by the Government Digital Service (Cabinet Office) in partnership with the No.10 Data Science Team and Office for Talent in the Prime Minister’s Office.

-The Fellowships will not automatically lead to permanent Civil Service roles but we hope many Fellows will be inspired to apply for senior leadership roles in government at the end of their Fellowship.
+The Fellowship will not automatically lead to permanent Civil Service roles but we hope many Fellows will be inspired to apply for senior leadership roles in government at the end of their Fellowship.

-The Fellowship selection process will take place in the new year, with fellows starting from May 2021 onwards.
+The Fellowship selection process will take place in spring 2022 with a start date in later 2022.

 All Fellowship placements will be based in Bristol, London or Manchester, although some additional travel may be required to other UK-based offices operated by host departments.
 Please check individual project descriptions for further details.
 You will also be invited to attend centrally run events in London and/or elsewhere in the UK.

 All Fellows are expected to be based in the UK for the duration of their Fellowship.
 You will be given a dedicated workspace in your host department either in or near Bristol, London or Manchester.
 Depending on the nature of the project, you may be able to discuss flexible working arrangements with your host department once offered the role.

 Each Fellowship placement is sponsored by a senior decision maker within host departments.
 This may be a Minister, Permanent Secretary, Director General, Chief Scientific Adviser, or Chief Digital and Information Officer.

 Each Fellowship cohort will also have opportunities to showcase their projects to senior officials at 10 Downing Street and in the Central, Digital and Data Office.
 The Fellowship Team will organise a series of events throughout the year, allowing Fellows to meet a wide variety of government stakeholders.